MalachiteN/sksctl/README.md

 - `sqlite` provides us the ability of managing gathered information about students' login activity;
 - For getting the IP and MAC address of your gateway, we need `iproute2`, which provides command `ip`.
 - the last three ones are related to automatic information gathering.
-This command automatically runs `apt update`, thus your package manager cache will be up to date.

 ### Copy files and change permissions